 Of course, whether the wolf makes it all the way to Rocky Mountain to find that on-the-hoof-buffet is one thing.
 Finding a mate so they can start a pack is something else.

-This question is used to make sure you are a human visitor and to prevent spam submissions.
+This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.

-Copy the characters (respecting upper/lower case) from the image.
+Enter the characters shown in the image.